oracle/odpi/doc/src/public_functions/dpiConn.rst

     **conn** -- a reference to the connection whose encoding information is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **info** -- a pointer to a :ref:`dpiEncodingInfo` structure which will be populated with the encoding information used by the connection.
+    **info** -- a pointer to a :ref:`dpiEncodingInfo<dpiEncodingInfo>` structure which will be populated with the encoding information used by the connection.

 .. function:: int dpiConn_getExternalName(dpiConn \*conn, \